OzanYasin/git-and-github-bootcamp/README.md

 ## **Deleting & Renaming Branches**

-With `git -d <branchname>` branch will be deleted.
+With `git -d <branchname>` branch will be **deleted**.
 You may specify more than one branch for deletion.
 If the branch currently has a reflog then the reflog will also be deleted.

 `git -D <branchname>` is shortcut for `--delete --force`.

+All you need to do to rename a branch is first change to the branch that you want to change, then `git branch -m <newbranchname>` command will do the work.

 > To delete a branch you had to go anywhere else but that branch, you could not delete from the branch; but to rename you have to be on the branch that you work on.